N.Y. Indian Law Section 79

 1.

-Notwithstanding any other provision of law, at the request of the Seneca nation, the governor, the superintendent of state police, a sheriff of a county that includes lands of the Seneca nation, or the chief of police of the city of Salamanca, may enter into an agreement with the Seneca nation governing the terms and conditions of criminal law enforcement activities within the nation’s federally-recognized Indian Country lands.
+Notwithstanding any other provision of law, at the request of the Seneca nation, the superintendent of state police, a sheriff of a county that includes lands of the Seneca nation, or the chief of police of the city of Salamanca, may enter into an agreement with the Seneca nation detailing the activities that such law enforcement entity will undertake within the nation’s federally-recognized Indian Country lands.
+These agreements shall not be construed to limit the powers, duties, and responsibilities to undertake activities on Indian lands, including lands of the Seneca nation, that have otherwise been conferred upon such law enforcement entities pursuant to law, rule, or regulation.

 2.